Beansheaf Farm

-Beansheaf Farm or just Beansheaf is a suburb of Reading in West Berkshire in the county of Berkshire, England.
-It lies close to the town and borough of Reading.
-Located south of the A4 Bath Road and at approximately 4 mi south-west of Reading.
+Beansheaf Farm, or Beansheaf, is a housing estate near Reading in West Berkshire, within the county of Berkshire, England.
+It lies south of the A4 Bath Road and approximately 4 mi south-west of Reading.

 Local government

 Beansheaf Farm is outside the boundaries of the Borough of Reading.
 It forms part of the civil parish of Holybrook, in the neighbouring unitary authority of West Berkshire.